-Knowledge about the internal and external environments of a robotic agent is often both static and dynamic.
-A great amount of background or deep knowledge is required by the agent in understanding its world and in understanding the dynamics in the embedding environment where objects of interest are congnized, hypothesized as being of a particular type or types and whose dynamics must be continuously reasoned about in a timely manner.
-This implies signal-to-symbol transformations at many levels of abstraction with different and varying constraints on real-time processing.
+Knowledge about the internal and external environments of a roboticagent is often both static and dynamic.
+This is due to the great amount of background or deep knowledge required by the agent in understanding its world and to the dynamics in the embedding environment where objects of interest are cognized, hypothesized as being of a particular type or types and whose dynamics must be continuously reasoned about in a timely manner.
+This implies signal-tosymbol transformations at many levels of abstraction with different and varying constraints on real-time processing.

 Much of the reasoning involved with dynamic objects and the dynamic knowledge related to such objects involves issues of situation awareness.
-How can a robotics architecture support the task of getting the right information in the right form to the right functionalities in the architecture at the right time in order to support decision making and goal-directed behavior?
+How can a robotics architecture support the task of getting the right information in the right form to the right functionalities in the architecture at the right time in order to support decision making and goaldirected behavior?
 Another important aspect of the problem is the fact that this is an on-going process.
 Data and knowledge about dynamic objects has to be provided continuously and on-the-fly at the rate and in the form most efficient for the receiving cognitive or reactive robotics functionality in a particular context.